jeffkub/inverted-pendulum/README.md

 - Front Right Bracket.stl: Attaches limit switch to linear rail
 - Stand.stl: Support stand, slides on the brackets, Qty 2
 - Pendulum Bracket.stl: Attaches pendulum + encoder to the slide

+## Wiring Diagram

+TODO

+The 12V battery helps with motor transients.
+Without it, the power supply will frequently cut out when the motor changes directions.

+## Arduino Programming

+TODO

+## Control Program

+TODO